data-apis/scipy-2023-presentation/paper.rst

 large arrays, but slower operations for small arrays.
 Subsequently, both Numeric and Numarray coexisted to satisfy different use cases.

-In early 2005, NumPy was written to unify Numeric and Numarray as a single array package by porting Numarray’s features to Numeric :cite:`Harris2020a`.
-This effort was largely successful and resolved the fragmentation at the time, and, for roughly a decade, NumPy was the only widely used array library.
+In early 2005, the NumPy library unified Numeric and Numarray as a single array package by porting Numarray’s features to Numeric :cite:`Harris2020a`.
+This effort was largely successful and resolved the fragmentation at the time.
+For roughly a decade, NumPy was the only widely used array library.
 Building on NumPy, pandas was subsequently introduced in 2008 in order to address the need for a high performance, flexible tool for performing quantitative analysis on labeled tabular data :cite:`McKinney2011a`.